Home Tags ADHD

+“Mommy, did you sign my spelling test?”
 “Mommy, do you remember how you told me last week that you would be able to have my blue shirt washed for school today?
 I really need it for the play.”

 In all my years of teaching kriyah and English reading, I have encountered more boys than girls who struggle with the skill.
 We are even subconsciously programmed to think of reading as a female endeavor.
 Picture a reader in a comfy chair, thinking, “Wow, what a great book!
 I can’t wait to share this with my friends.”
 Was the reader you imagined male or female?
 Chances are, you envisioned a female reader.
 The idea that the majority of readers are female is consistent with reading scores around the nation.

 It was Yehudah’s third birthday party.
 Instead of calmly interacting with his guests, he either ignored them or bossed them around with his limited vocabulary of ten words.
 He ran around nonstop and elbowed every person in his path.
 Then, his mother, Shoshana, decided he needed some time to himself so she asked him to play quietly in the den for a few minutes.

 Last week I felt the whisper of a "close call" on my skin.
 Four Jews - two men and two women, one of whom was nine months pregnant - were shot to death in a terrorist attack on Highway 60, just as darkness fell upon the junction near the village of Bani Nayim.

 Dr. and Mrs. Schwartz came into the office looking very tired, stressed, despondent and unsure of themselves.
 They came without Aaron because he had refused to come to the appointment.
 He claimed that at 15 he could decide for himself if, and when, he would come to appointments about his life.
 They began by describing an extraordinarily angry young man.